intuition-dev/INTUITION/awesomeReference/README.md

 - Pug : A templating language, position as Low Code Declarative 4GL.
 Custom 'tags' in Pug via RIOTjs (and obfuscated as well as Andorid's ProGuard)
 - Cloud v2: No known end point.
 E.g.: CDN, AWS Cognito.
 AWS Lambda does have a server end point, so it is not Cloud v2
 - Team Player: Benefits group via Cloud Dev Environment, ex: CodeAnywhere+Meta.
 Selfish: Local dev. environment.
-- Front End Framework: Google/search for 'Front End Framework' yields Bootstrap, Bulma, etc. We have examples with a few in Github project of same name.
+- Front End Framework: Google/search for 'Front End Framework' yields Bootstrap, Bulma, Spectre, etc. We have examples with a few in Github project of same name.
 - Meta: Building software that builds software.
 Has more than one level of meaning.